-I was amazed the first time I had a go at this chocolate pecan bars recipe.
-You can prepare them in minutes using whatever odds and ends of chocolate and nuts you happen to have, and you don’t even need a bowl.
+I was amazed the first time I tried this 7 layer bars recipe.
+You can prepare the bars in minutes using whatever odds and ends of chocolate and nuts you happen to have, and you don’t even need a bowl.
 Magic!

 When my son was first born, I had to learn how to do everything one-handed as he would very seldom let me put him down!

-I must admit I don’t make these magic cookie bars one handed, but I truly believe you could do that if you wanted to.
+I must admit I don’t make these ‘magic’ 7 layer bars one handed, but I truly believe you could do that if you wanted to.

 They’re that quick and easy.